Maybulb/Nimble/README.md

 For the Xcode (Swift) build of the same name, see [Nimble-Swift](https://github.com/madebybright/Nimble-Swift).

 ## Development
-Electron and gulp required to be installed on your machine (`npm install -g electron-prebuilt gulp`).
+Electron and gulp required to be installed on your machine (`npm install -g electron-prebuilt gulp`), as well as the Xcode Command Line Tools.
 You'll also need a [Wolfram Alpha API Key](http://products.wolframalpha.com/api/).

 Clone the repository, install dependencies, then run gulp.